Codicy/django-authenticator/README.md

 # JupyterHub django-session-authenticator - A Django Session Authenticator for JupyterHub

-Authenticate to Jupyterhub using an active Django login session, which was created by a Django-based service running on a server in the same domain as the JupyterHub service.
+Authenticate to JupyterHub using an active Django login session, which was created by a Django-based service running on a server in the same domain as the JupyterHub service.

 ## Prerequisites